 There’s a reason men once risked their lives to acquire the spices of the Far East.
-Cinnamon is a spice held in the highest regard for its powerful medicinal qualities as well its aphrodisiac power.
+Cinnamon is a spice held in the highest regard for its powerful medicinal qualities as well as its aphrodisiac power.

 It is a spice used in Asia to guard against colds.
 And it is used around the world as a flavoring for both sweet and savory dishes.
 It’s also used as an aromatherapy agent for relaxation.
 But some of the most compelling evidence for cinnamon’s nutritional use is cinnamon benefits sexually.
 Here’s a look at what cinnamon can do for your sex life.

 Cinnamon benefits sexually for women & men